birupakhya/song_lyrics_analyser/README.md

-# song_lyrics_analyser
+# Song Lyrics Analyser
-A tool to automatically retrieve song lyrics and perform data analysis
+A tool to automatically retrieve song lyrics and perform interesting data analysis.
+This project is divided into different stages:
+- 1. How creative are the artists with their words?
+-- Build a wordcloud based on frequency of lyrics